JasonBrown2K13/wh-at-helpdesk-install/README.md

 # Installation insutrctions
 Change BIOS system date to 24/01/2017 (the developer certificate shipped with these files has expired).
 Download the repository as a zio, extract and right click on Add-AppDevPackage.ps1 and select 'Run with PowerShell'.
 The app will install.

-Use the following e-mail address to sign in: howarda@wh-at.net (this email address is no longer active but can still be used to log into the app).
+Use the following e-mail address to sign in: howarda @ wh-at.net (remove spaces - this email address is no longer active but can still be used to log into the app).

 # Known bugs
 The build should be stable but please do not attempt to submit tickets from this build - the email address is inactive.
 The security certificate has expired so it is crucial that the BIOS system date is set to 24/01/2017 in order for the installation to be possible (running this app in a virtualised Windows 10 environment is recommended).